Did you know the average business traveler spends between 48-74 nights away from home?

 3. hoMe – Manage the room temperature and scent

 Ah, the temperature.
 It’s never right.
 I’ve lost track how many times I walked into the hotel room and began to sweat.
 Not cool.
 Literally.
 I sweat enough in air conditioning, I don’t need any help in a warm room!

-Did you catch that?
-Calming and most importantly, familiar.
-I love the scent of eucalyptus so this gets dripped on to the cotton ball and then put into the vent in the wall.
-Wha la.
-At night I’ll often change the essential oil to lavender to help me sleep (which I also put some on my body).
+At night I’ll often change the essential oil to lavender to help me sleep (I also put some on my body).
 Don’t knock it until you try it.